Research grants, Fellowships and Awards from the ESC

-12 Grants of 25,000 EUR each to conduct specialised research in a European country
+Research Grants of €25,000 each to conduct specialised research in a European country

-Four research grants of 400,000 EUR each, awarded to research projects running no longer than 18 months.
+Five research grants of up to €400,000 each, were awarded to research projects running no longer than 18 months.

 These grants were awarded to fund innovative ground-breaking projects in the following fields of cardiology: Thromboembolic Disease (general), Atrial Fibrillation, Stroke, Deep Vein Thrombosis/Pulmonary Embolism, Percutaneous Coronary Intervention, Coronary Artery Disease and/or Peripheral Artery Disease.

-Leveraging research into the field of Acute Cardiovascular Care, the ACCA Research Prize is a competitive highly prestigeous annual prize for unpublished research in the field.
-The winner (Best abstract) will get a prize of 3,000 EUR, including: the award, a diploma, free registration to the next Acute Cardiovascular Care Congress, the opportunity to present at the Acute Cardiovascular Care Congress in an oral abstract session.
+Leveraging research into the field of Acute Cardiovascular Care, the ACVC Research Prize is a competitive highly prestigious annual prize for unpublished research in the field.
+The winner (Best abstract) will get a prize of €3,000, including the award, a diploma, free registration for the next ACVC congress, the opportunity to present at the congress in an oral abstract session.

-One year grant of 25,000 EUR to help young candidates under 38 years old or in training under 40 years old in obtaining research experience in the field of non-invasive imaging modalities in a high standard academic centre.
+One year grant of €30,000 to help young candidates under 40 years old in obtaining research experience in the field of non-invasive imaging modalities in a highly ranked academic centre.

-Outstanding Achievement AwardTwo awards of 3,000 EUR each, honouring basic researchers in the early stage of their career
+Two awards of €3,000 each, honouring basic researchers in the early stage of their career

 Recognising the outstanding contribution of nursing and allied professional investigators in understanding, preventing and treating cardiovascular diseases.

-Up to 25,000 EUR for one grant per year to provide young investigators belonging to the Young Thrombosis Researchers Group with the opportunity to network and develop collaborations within the field of thrombosis in clinical research or in basic science.
+Up to €25,000 for one grant per year to provide young investigators belonging to the Young Thrombosis Researchers Group with the opportunity to network and develop collaborations within the field of thrombosis in clinical research or in basic science.